zalando/restful-api-guidelines/http/Http.md

 ]```

 ###PUT
-PUT creates or updates an entity, usually with a client-supplied ID (!).
+PUT creates or replaces an entity, usually with a client-supplied ID (!).
 This operation must be idempotent and will usually be exposed by an endpoint with an ID (e.g. /users/123).
 It can also be exposed by a collection resource (e.g. /users), but then a PUT request would imply replacing the previously existing collection with the request body,